Spirits-/ticket-adder/README.md

 ## TODO

 *   Methods can be broken up further to improve readability
-*   ~~Pass regex pattern from outside to avoid jumping through the build it yourself hoop~~
+*   Pass regex pattern from outside to avoid jumping through the build it yourself hoop
+*   ~~Specify types of commits that the script should run on~~

 ## Acknowledgements